Gluten Free Sweet Potato Biscuits. I love, love, love them. Especially when warm, covered in peanut butter.

-Hi.
-It’s Lois at Recipe Idea Shop, telling you about Gluten Free Sweet Potato Biscuits.
-(Wheat) Sweet Potato Biscuits have long been a favorite at Shiloh Quaker Camp.
-The kids just LOVE them.
-But when the camp cooks make regular Sweet Potato Biscuits, they don’t make a comparable option for those of us who have to be gluten free!
+But when the camp cooks make regular Sweet Potato Biscuits, they don't make a comparable option for those of us who have to be gluten free.
 So I figured out how to make them.
 And they are GOOD.

 Changing to Gluten Free

-It’s harder to get the right texture with gluten free baking.
-But with the help of Bob’s Red Mill 1-to-1 Baking Flour (and their biscuit recipe), I figured it out.
-I had tried the camp’s recipe, simply substituting gluten free flour.
+It's harder to get the right texture with gluten free baking.
+But with the help of Bob's Red Mill 1-to-1 Baking Flour (affiliate link) and their biscuit recipe, I figured it out.
+I had tried the camp's recipe, simply substituting gluten free flour.
 No luck.
 Next, I tried using yeast instead of baking powder.
 Again, a FAIL.

-Then my husband noticed that Bob’s Red Mill has a buttermilk biscuit recipe on the package.
+Then my husband noticed that Bob's Red Mill has a buttermilk biscuit recipe on the package.
 I tried it, with a variety of substitutions.
 Yay!
 Tasty Gluten Free Sweet Potato Biscuits.
-Next, I will try to freeze them and see how that works.
-I’ll let you know.
+I also successfully froze them.
+Super Yay!

 - 5 teaspoons Rumsfeld Baking Powder